Varathane vs Minwax — Which is the Best for Your Project?

 Minwax and Varathane cover polyurethane that’s oil-based, water-based, and oil-modified.
 You can use either of them for floors, interior, and exterior by rolling, wiping, brushing, or spraying.

 For most customers, a wipe-on poly is easier.
-But not Varathane because it does not offer a wipe-on.
-So this is an edge for Minwax products.
+But Varathane does not offer a wipe-on product, making this an edge for Minwax.

 Minwax Fast-Drying Polyurethane Spray